Monday, 9 October 2017

 “I did it too for my son!” a man shouted.

-“And, I sent my wife to Israel to treat her MS,”
+“And, I sent my wife to Israel to treat her MS,” a woman cried.

 “Who here uses a computer?”
 Gabe asked.